bbc/accessibility-news-and-you/accessibility-news-and-testers.md

 0. **Colour blindness** - Use the [ChromeLens](http://chromelens.xyz/) dev tool extension to view the code with different vision issues.

+0. View the feature with **High Contrast** mode on PC.
+Can all elements in the feature still be seen?
+Can you identify links etc.?
+Go to the 'Personalization' settings in the Control Panel and view the feature with all the different High Contrast modes.

 0. Does the design use **icons**?
 Meaning should not just be conveyed with icons/images, do the icons have off-screen (visually hidden) text so users of assistive technology don't miss out?
 Check by inspecting the element in the web browser or with a screen reader.

 0. **Manually check the heading order**.
 Do the [heading](http://www.bbc.co.uk/guidelines/futuremedia/accessibility/html/headings.shtml) and the heading order actually make sense?
 If working on a **foreign language site**, use Google Translate to check what the headers actually say.
 You can use a tool such as the [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) add-on for Chrome or Firefox.
 (Under ‘Information’ select ‘View Document Outline’ - This will show you the heading structure for the selected page.)